saleor/saleor-docs/docs/dashboard/catalog/gift-cards.md

 ---

 :::note
-Gift Cards are available in Saleor 3.1 (alpha stage).
-For production purposes, we recommend using the latest beta version of Saleor 3.0.
+Gift cards are available in Saleor 3.1.
 :::

 This page contains information on how to manage gift cards by selecting a specific currency, sending them to customers, or setting expiring dates.